Students request to "walk early" in a ceremony before they actually graduate for a variety of reasons:

 Important points to remember:

 - Students must apply to graduate for the term when they will meet their degree requirements to officially graduate.
-If a student applies for the wrong term, he/she will have to re-apply for the correct term and will be charged an additional graduation application fee.
+If a student applies for the wrong term, they will have to re-apply for the correct term and will be charged an additional graduation application fee.

-- As long as a student applies to walk early by the undergraduate application deadline (Monday, March 22), his/her name will be printed in the program book.
+- As long as a student applies to walk early by Wednesday, November 22, their name will be printed in the program book.

-- If a walk early student is present at the ceremony, his/her name will be called.
+- If a walk-early student is present at the ceremony, their name will be called.
 There is no need to confirm this prior to the ceremony.
 Once the student receives an email with an approval to walk early, no other action is necessary.

 To request permission to walk early (or late) in a ceremony that is different from a student’s official graduation date, they will need to complete this form online.

-Students should receive a response by email within two weeks of their submission.
-Questions can be directed to firstname.lastname@example.org.
+Students should receive a response by email once the commencement schedule and details are available.
+Questions can be directed to email@example.com.